pleachcx/yellowcake/content/posts/2021-06-18-carpentry.md

 status: Published
 date: 2021-06-18
 featuredImage: https://ucarecdn.com/48ef658d-89e9-4c21-8690-cba517e34336/
-excerpt: We offer full suite of carpentry services including Cladding, Framing, Doors/Windows, Decks, Building Repairs and more.
+excerpt: Our partners have experience in Cladding, Framing, Doors/Windows, Decks, Building Repairs and more.
 categories:
   - category: Home Renovations
 meta:
   title: carpentry
   description: Carpentry on the Mornington Peninsula
 ---
-We can provide all carpentry services including:
+Our partners have experience in:

 * Cladding
 * Framing